saucelabs/real-device-api/LOCAL_APPIUM.md

 Simply provide a established OpenAPI sessionId and depending on the device OS it will:

-1. For IOS: Starts a local [Caddy](https://caddyserver.com/) that exposes the WDA endpoint in local port `8100`.
+1. For iOS: Starts a local [Caddy](https://caddyserver.com/) that exposes the WDA endpoint in local port `8100`.
 You'll need then to pass the `webDriverAgentUrl` capability to your local Appium server pointing to this port on your loopback interface.
 2. For Android: Forwards the device ADB connection to local port `50371` (can be modified in the script) and starts an ADB server connecting to this port.